How To Tell if Someone is Stalking You On Instagram

 What can I do if someone is making threats on Instagram?

-If someone appears at the top of my feed, does that mean they are viewing my profile a lot?
+If someone appears at the top of my feed, does that mean they view my profile a lot?

-Instagram can be a great app for sharing photos and videos with your friends, family, and followers, but it’s not the best app for those who are concerned about their online privacy.
+Instagram can be a great app for sharing photos and videos with your friends, family, and followers, but it’s not the best app for those concerned about their online privacy.

 As it stands, there’s no real way to know if anyone is stalking you on Instagram.
 So, as you should when using any social media platform, always be mindful of what you post when using Instagram.